 UCSB has the exclusive use of the the (805) 893 calling prefix.
 All Annual Fund phone calls will show up on your caller ID as (805) 893-4600.

 In short, it's very secure!
 Credit card information is taken over the phone by a supervisor who has been fingerprinted and background checked.
 Information is entered over a secure connection and the Annual Fund has never once had a case of credit card theft.

 The Annual Fund raises money for a variety of funds.
-If your goal is simply to support UCSB then your gift will go to a general fund which supports the most immediate campus needs.
+If your goal is simply to support UC Santa Barbara then your gift will be designated to The UCSB Fund which supports the most immediate campus needs.
 If you have a specific area or passion that you would like to support you can do so over the phone, online or by mail.